wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 ## BUGS / issues

-- [ ] Weird issues where a task gets cancelled and no redis events are received
+- [x] Weird issues where a task gets cancelled and no redis events are received
-- [ ] SOurcemaps in vite don't get loaded
+- [.]
+SOurcemaps in vite don't get loade (not fixing for now)

+- [ ] Add run_id to the run started event
+- [ ] Add run_id to the events themselves

 - [ ] Some nodes don't seem to have parents
 - [ ] What about N/A status of new nodes?